US-backed army chief elected Lebanon’s president, ending years-long stalemate - Local News 8

 By Tamara Qiblawi, CNN

-Beirut, Lebanon (CNN) — Lebanon’s parliament has elected the US-backed army chief to be the country’s next president, ending a years-long political stalemate and presidential vacuum.
+Beirut, Lebanon (CNN) — Lebanon’s parliament has elected the US-backed army chief to be the country’s new president, ending a years-long political stalemate and presidential vacuum.

 Army chief Joseph Aoun was voted president after two rounds of voting.
 This came after a robust efforts by Saudi Arabia and the United States to rally support for Aoun, who is close to Washington and Riyadh.